firecracker-github-runner/firecracker-kernel/README.md

 # firecracker-kernel

-Automated builds of the Linux Kernel using Firecracker MicroVM's configurations.
+Automated builds of the Linux Kernel with Firecracker MicroVM's configuration.

 ## What?

-Automated builds using the latest 5.10 linux kernel using Firecracker's custom kernel configuration (https://github.com/firecracker-microvm/firecracker/blob/main/resources/guest_configs/microvm-kernel-x86_64-5.10.config).
+Automated builds of the latest 5.10 linux kernel with Firecracker's recommended kernel configuration (https://github.com/firecracker-microvm/firecracker/blob/main/resources/guest_configs/microvm-kernel-x86_64-5.10.config).

 More or less, this is automating the steps in https://github.com/firecracker-microvm/firecracker/blob/main/docs/rootfs-and-kernel-setup.md#creating-a-kernel-image